borkdude/reagami/README.md

 - Auto-rerendering by watching custom atoms.
 Instead you use `add-watch` on regular atoms! :)
 - Local state and form-2 components
 - React hooks (it doesn't use React)

+Reagami doesn't have any dependencies (except Squint or CLJS).

 Reagami uses a very basic patching algorithm explained in [this](https://blog.michielborkent.nl/reagami.html) blog post.
 It may become more advanced in the future, but the (fun) point of this